Frequently Asked Questions

 No. Individuals with disabilities must meet the same admissions requirements as non-disabled students.
 Individuals, however, may receive accommodations for admissions testing when appropriate.
-If you would like to request accommodations for an admissions test, make an appointment with a counsellor by booking online.
+If you would like to request accommodations for an admissions test, make an appointment with an Accessibility Specialist by booking online.

-Does Accessibility Services play a role in deciding if a person is accepted into a program?
+Does Student Accessibility Services play a role in deciding if a person is accepted into a program?

 No. Enrolment Services at RRC determines if a person is eligible to enter a program based on the admission requirements of that program.